 As you are assembling your design strategy, keep 4 guiding principles in mind:

 Your design strategy must align with your company objectives, culture and story.
 If you strive to avoid aggressive sales tactics and put extra care into the customer experience, your design should reflect that with a comforting, approachable aesthetic.
 Lyft is a great example of this with its pink mustache.
 On the contrary, their competitor Uber is typically known to be more aggressive, business-focused and sleek.
 Uber’s heavy use of black and grey in their color palette communicates that focus.

 As you define a design aesthetic for your content, it’s important that you document it and keep it consistent as you build.
 For example, my team uses illustrations to tell our story.
 All of our mobile app’s screenshots in our marketing material are illustrated, from the website to sales collateral.
 This style demonstrates how our product works in the easiest-to-understand way.

 It’s important to note the difference between brand and content.
-While you may have specific brand guidelines for material with your name on it, your content is often designed to be unique and have variety.
+While you may have specific brand guidelines for material with your name on it, your content is often designed to be unique and varied.
 After all, if you created ebooks and PDF guides that looked exactly the same each week, your inbound campaigns would likely perform poorly.
-The design team has flexibility when creating content and has the opportunity to experiment with different styles, as long as they align to the guidelines you established to appeal to your target persona and tell your story.
+The design team has flexibility when creating content and has the opportunity to experiment with different styles, as long as they align with the guidelines you established to appeal to your target persona and tell your story.